 We connect leaders and organizations for the beneﬁt of local and regional business growth.Visit Site

 We empower leaders, parents and students to invest in education, so they are better prepared to fulﬁll the workforce opportunities of Roane County’s future.Visit Site

 We offer natural beauty, historic charm and low-cost living, distinguishing Roane County as one of the best retirement destinations in the nation.Visit Site

 On January 11, 2022, the Roane County Industrial Development Board, held a Topping Off Ceremony with the team and supporters.
-Photos from the event, showing the progress of the construction, are available on the Roane Alliance Facebook page.
+To read the full press release.
+Photos from the event are available on the Roane Alliance Facebook page.

 In July 2019, the State of Tennessee committed $15.1M to fund a state-of-the-art Emergency Response Training Facility (ERTF) in the Roane County portion of Oak Ridge, located at 3607 Oak Ridge Turnpike.
 The ERTF is part of a one-of-a kind campus in the US that also includes the federally funded Simulated Nuclear and Radiological Activities Facility, located next door to the ERTF.

 Security, safety, and emergency response personnel from around the globe will visit this state-of-the-art Oak Ridge Enhanced Technology and Training Center (ORETTC) campus in Roane County to train and learn from world-class expertise found at NNSA and Department of Energy sites.
 Challenging critical thinking and problem-solving through training and demonstration, the ORETTC will provide dynamic, advanced emergency management, security, and operations training for high-consequence and critical infrastructure operations and processes for global collaborators.